JoshMcKin/hot_tub/README.md

 * Can be used with any client library
 * Support for cleaning dirty resources
 * Set to expand pool under load that is eventually reaped back down to set size (never_block), can be disabled
-* Attempts to close clients/connections at_exit
+* Attempts to close clients/connections on shutdown

 ### HotTub::Session
 * Thread safe / Fiber safe (with EM::HttpRequest + EM::Synchrony)
 * The same api as HotTub::Pool
 * Can be used with HotTub::Pool or any client library
-* Attempts to close clients/connections at_exit
+* Attempts to close clients/connections on shutdown

 ## Requirements
 HotTub is tested on MRI, JRUBY and Rubinius